hunvreus/devpush-website/docs/deploy-your-app.md

 ## Step 4: Fill in the project settings

-This includes the runtime and commands, making sure the commands will work for your app.
+This includes the Docker image and commands, making sure the commands will work for your app.

 ![Project details](/assets/images/deploy-your-app-project-details-4.png)